Dor-sketch/DeepDarkBlueMiniMax/README.md

 The game was initially introduced as a `Hard` problem on LeetCode <https://leetcode.com/problems/stone-game-iii/>.
 While this implementation doesn't apply to the LeetCode problem, it remains an entertaining game to engage in.
 Its primary objective is to illustrate the minimax algorithm, providing an interactive platform for players.
 Additionally, it offers insights into the game's decision-making process and the alpha-beta pruning algorithm.

 Specific to the Stone Taking Game, the Algorithm implementation uses the different between the player and the computer scores as the utility of the game.
-This lead to the first player (max node) to try to maximize the utility of the game, and the second player (min node) to try to minimize the utility of the game , wich is equivalent to maximize his own utility (less for player 1 mean more for player 2).
+This lead to the first player ($Max$ node) to try to maximize the utility of the game, and the second player ($Min$ node) to try to minimize the utility of the game , wich is equivalent to maximize his own utility (less for player 1 mean more for player 2).

 Included Features: